Passamaquoddies at the Maine Centennial, Portland, 1920

 Purchase a reproduction of this item on VintageMaineImages.com.

-Susie Neptune, left, Fannie Newell, and Mary Frances, and Susie Neptune's mother, right, at the centennial of Maine Statehood observance.
+Susie Neptune, left, Fannie Newell, and Mary Frances--Susie Neptune's mother--on the right, at the centennial of Maine Statehood observance.

 Throughout the 10-day centennial, Passamaquoddy and Penobscot Indians camped in an "Indian Village" in Portland's Deering Oaks Park, displaying their cultural traditions to the crowds.